ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 there will likely be frequent conflicts.
 {WARNING/}

-One way to ensure consistency between clusters is if [documents created in each cluster are owned and operated only by that cluster](../../../server/ongoing-tasks/external-replication#maintaining-consistency-boundaries-between-clusters).
+To ensure consistency between clusters, documents created in each cluster are owned and operated only by that cluster.
-This means that different clusters should not share compare-exchange items because they don't manage the same documents.
-For example, "NYC-Orders123-B" is a different document than "LDN-Orders123-B".
-To prevent conflicts and model an efficient system, each document should only be modified by the cluster that made it.
-You can replicate or ETL to another cluster for record-keeping or data analysis.
+Learn how to protect document uniqueness and [local ownership in a global system](../../../server/ongoing-tasks/external-replication#maintaining-consistency-boundaries-between-clusters) in our article on External Replication.

 **The rule of thumb for documents created by another cluster - you can look, but don't touch.**

 {PANEL/}